apache/druid/docs/ingestion/index.md

 a millisecond timestamp (number of milliseconds since Jan 1, 1970 at midnight UTC).
 Transforms are applied _after_ the `timestampSpec`.

-Druid currently includes one kind of builtin transform, the expression transform.
+Druid currently includes one kind of built-in transform, the expression transform.
 It has the following syntax:

 ```
 {